meganfung38/ZI_Enrichment_Assessment/docs/lead_data_interpretation.md

 ## **3 Inference and Correction– Can anything be fixed?**

-* Using the trusted fields (Email, email\_domain, etc.) and external sources (Clearbit, LinkedIn, Hunter.io MX lookup, OpenCorporates), infer the company name, primary website, and employee range associated with the lead.
+1. Using the trusted fields (Email, email\_domain, etc.) and external sources (Clearbit, LinkedIn, Hunter.io MX lookup, OpenCorporates), infer the company name, primary website, and employee range associated with the lead.
-* Do NOT correct URL formatting differences: "example.com" vs "https://example.com" vs "www.example.com" are the SAME website
-* Do NOT correct protocol, www, case, or trailing slash differences
-* Check ALL fields before inferring: Extract core domain (remove protocol/www) and compare
-1. Corrections (high confidence fixes for conflicting data):
+2. CORRECTIONS (high confidence fixes for conflicting data):
 * Only add to \`corrections\` if a ZoomInfo field CONFLICTS with trusted internal data or external sources
-* Only correct meaningful business contradictions (wrong company name, drastically different employee count)
+* URL Formatting Rule: Do NOT correct URL formatting differences for the SAME domain:
+  * ❌ "example.com" → "https://example.com" (same domain)
+  * ❌ "www.site.org/" → "site.org" (same domain)
+* DO make corrections for meaningful conflicts:
+  * ✅ Wrong company name: "Runway Post" → "Virtuoso DesignBuild" (based on email domain)
+  * ✅ Drastically different employee count based on external sources
+  *  ✅ Wrong website domain: "facebook.com" → "virtuosodesignbuild.com" (if supported by email/external data)
-2. Inferences (Fill in MISSING data with high confidence):
+3. INFERENCES (Fill in MISSING data with high confidence):
 * Only add to \`inferences\` for ZoomInfo fields that are NULL/empty AND you have \>= 0.40 confidence
+* URL Formatting Rule: Do NOT infer URL variations of the SAME domain:
-* Do NOT infer if same domain already exists: If Website="example.com" exists, do NOT infer ZI\_Website\_\_c="https://example.com"
+  * ❌ If Website="example.com" exists, do NOT infer ZI\_Website\_\_c="https://example.com"
-* Only infer truly missing information, not alternative formats of existing data
-3. Validation Rule: Before outputting corrections/inferences, ask: "Is this meaningfully different information or just reformatting existing data?"
-If reformatting, do NOT include.
+* DO make inferences for different domains/missing data:
+  * ✅ If Website="facebook.com/pages/..." and email="user@company.com", infer ZI\_Website\_\_c="company.com"
+  *  ✅ If ZI\_Company\_Name\_\_c is null and email="user@company.com", infer company name
+  *  ✅ If ZI\_Employees\_\_c is null and external sources suggest a number, infer it
+* Domain Extraction Check: Extract core domain (remove protocol/www/paths) and only avoid if core domains match
+* VALIDATION EXAMPLES:
+  * FORBIDDEN (same domain): Website="aoreed.com" → infer ZI\_Website\_\_c="https://aoreed.com"
+  * ALLOWED (different domain): Website="facebook.com/pages/Company" → infer ZI\_Website\_\_c="company.com"
+  * ALLOWED (missing data): ZI\_Company\_Name\_\_c=null → infer "Company Name" from email domain
+  * ALLOWED (conflicting data): ZI\_Company\_Name\_\_c="Wrong Name" → correct to "Right Name" from email
+4. Final Check: Ask "Is this the same core domain/company or genuinely different information?"
+Only avoid it if it's the same.

 ##